-Most retirement planning conversations focus on a target balance: “I need $1 million,” or “I need enough to draw $54,840 a year.”
-But in our experience advising Australian families at Wealthlab, we’ve seen people retire contentedly on $400,000 and miserable ones with $2 million.
+Most retirement planning conversations focus on a target balance.
+“I need $1 million.”
+“I need enough to draw $54,840 a year.”
+But in our experience advising hundreds of Australian families, we’ve seen people retire contentedly on $400,000 and miserable ones with $2 million.
 The balance matters, but it’s rarely the decisive factor in whether retirement actually works.

-What actually determines retirement satisfaction, according to research published in the Australian Institute of Health and Welfare’s reports on older Australians, is not wealth level but the presence of three things: a sense of purpose, quality social connections, and a feeling of control over daily life.
+What does determine retirement satisfaction, according to research published in the Australian Institute of Health and Welfare’s reports on older Australians, is not wealth level but the presence of three things: a sense of purpose, quality social connections, and a feeling of control over daily life.
 People who retire into these three things tend to be satisfied with the timing, regardless of their balance.
-People who retire without them, even with substantial financial security, frequently struggle in the first two years.
+People who retire without them, even with substantial financial security, often struggle in the first two years.

-This doesn’t make the financial readiness irrelevant.
+This doesn’t make financial readiness irrelevant.
 Genuine financial insecurity creates chronic stress that undermines everything else.
-But it does mean that once the finances are workable, the personal readiness dimensions become the primary variables, and they deserve as much deliberate planning as the super.
+But once the finances are workable, the personal readiness dimensions become the primary variables, and they deserve as much deliberate planning as the super.

 Retiring FROM something vs retiring TO something

-The single most reliable predictor of a successful retirement transition is the answer to this question: are you retiring from something, or to something?
+One of the more reliable signals we look for in client conversations is the answer to this question: are you retiring from something, or to something?

-Retiring from something, from a job you’ve grown to dislike, from a commute, from a difficult manager, from the exhaustion of full-time work, is a completely understandable motivation.
-But it’s not sufficient on its own.
+Retiring from something, a job you’ve grown to dislike, a long commute, a difficult manager, the exhaustion of full-time work, is a completely understandable motivation.
+But it’s rarely sufficient on its own.
 The relief of leaving work is genuine, but it typically lasts 3 to 6 months before it’s replaced by a different kind of unease: the absence of structure, the loss of daily purpose, the question of what comes next.

-Retiring to something, to a specific project, community role, creative pursuit, deeper relationship investment, or any vision you’re genuinely excited about, produces fundamentally different outcomes.
-The AIHW’s data on mental health in older Australians consistently shows that purposeful engagement, not leisure alone, is the strongest predictor of wellbeing in retirement.
+Retiring to something, a specific project, community role, creative pursuit, deeper relationship investment, or any vision you’re genuinely excited about, produces different outcomes.
+The AIHW’s data on mental health in older Australians consistently shows that purposeful engagement, not leisure alone, is one of the strongest predictors of wellbeing in retirement.

 The practical test: can you describe, in specific terms, what a fulfilling Tuesday looks like in your first year of retirement?
-Not a vague “travel and relax,” but a detailed picture: what you’d be doing, who you’d be with, what you’d feel accomplished about at the end of the day.
-If you can answer that question with genuine enthusiasm and specificity, you’re likely retiring to something.
-If the best answer you can give is “not being at work,” you may be retiring from something, and it’s worth spending more time building the “to” before you leave.
+Not a vague “travel and relax”, but a detailed picture.
+What you’d be doing, who you’d be with, what you’d feel accomplished about at the end of the day.
+If you can answer with genuine enthusiasm and specificity, you’re likely retiring to something.
+If the best answer is “not being at work”, you may be retiring from something, and it’s worth spending more time building the “to” before you leave.

 Your identity and work: how entangled are they?